Christian Arroyo Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 3.83 team ERA ranks eighth across all league pitching staffs.
+- The Guardians' 3.78 team ERA ranks seventh across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 59 home runs (one per game), the fifth-fewest in the league.
+- The Guardians allow the fourth-fewest home runs in baseball (59 total, one per game).

-- The Guardians will send Bibee (1-1) out to make his eighth start of the season.
-He is 1-1 with a 3.20 ERA and 40 strikeouts through 39 1/3 innings pitched.
+- Civale (1-1) takes the mound for the Guardians in his fourth start of the season.
+He has a 2.04 ERA in 17 2/3 innings pitched, with 12 strikeouts.

-- In his most recent appearance on Thursday, the right-hander tossed five innings against the Minnesota Twins, allowing three earned runs while surrendering six hits.
+- His most recent appearance was on Saturday against the Minnesota Twins, when the right-hander went five scoreless innings while allowing four hits.

-- In seven games this season, the 24-year-old has an ERA of 3.20, with 9.2 strikeouts per nine innings.
-Opponents are batting .234 against him.
+- The 27-year-old has an ERA of 2.04, with 6.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.